ZAX130/CorrXCA-Unofficial/README.md

-# CorrXCA-Unofficial-
+# CorrXCA-Unofficial
-An unofficial implementation of meng's new job "Advancing Deformable Medical Image Registration with Multi-axis Cross-covariance Attention".
+An unofficial implementation of Meng's new job "Advancing Deformable Medical Image Registration with Multi-axis Cross-covariance Attention".